- My asset allocation strategy remains constant. I am willing to take a substantial risk for aggressive growth.

 - I will enter the world of hedge fund investing when my liquid assets reach $3 million.

 I hold a sizable portion of my portfolio in litigation finance assets: commercial litigation funding, pre-settlement advances, and law firm financing.
 Litigation funding is rapidly emerging as an alternative asset class, and the industry is set for explosive growth over the next decade.
 The shift to a greater focus on this asset class is a culmination of research in the third-party litigation funding industry.
 Investments in unsecured personal loans and fix-and-flip hard money loans have been undergoing liquidation over the last several years.
 I will consolidate all retirement accounts to a Merrill Edge brokerage account.

 My LexShares investments have accrued $800,000 as of November 30, 2018 based on a percentage of recovery.
 Accrued value is expected to increase by $400,000 every year.
 Investments in legal claims are highly speculative.
 The benefit of the higher returns for the portfolio concentration comes at the cost of a higher level of risk.

-Commercial Litigation Finance
+The Litigation Finance Market

-While the high-yield fixed-income investments generate predictable return patterns, reduce overall risk, and protect against volatility of a portfolio, you need to run towards risk to build wealth in your 20s and 30s.
-I took a bold step necessary to achieve aggressive capital growth.
+My target number is $3 million minimum, $5 million desired based on a projection of my future spending.
+While the high-yield fixed-income investments provide a predictable cash flow schedule, reduce the overall risk, and protect against volatility of a portfolio, we need to run towards risk if we want to build massive wealth in our 30s.
+I took a bold step necessary to increase the upside potential for outsize returns.
 A wrong decision is better than no decision.
-Overcoming loss aversion is a key factor in achieving financial independence at an early age.
+Overcoming loss aversion is the key to achieving financial independence at an early age.